steAz/Tetris/README.md

 # Tetris
-Tetris game with lots of conveniences
+Tetris game with lots of conveniences done using SDL